lemunozm/message-io/README.md

   - Abstraction from transport layer: do not think about sockets, think about messages and endpoints.
   - Only two main entities to use:
     - an extensible *event-queue* to manage all events synchronously,
-    - a *network* that manage all connections (connect, listen, remove, send, receive).
+    - a *network* to manage all connections (connect, listen, remove, send, receive).
   - Forget concurrence problems: handle thousands of active connections and listeners without any effort, "One thread to rule them all".
   - Easy error handling.